bytefish/bytefish.de/blog/aspnetcore_rebac.md

 ## Role-based and Relationship-based ACL ##

-We are going to build a tiny part of a Task Management system.Tasks are basically everywhere in an organization, such as having tasks for signing documents, calling back customers or reminders to write invoices.
+We are going to build a tiny part of a Task Management system.

+Tasks are basically everywhere in an organization, such as having tasks for signing documents, calling back customers or reminders to write invoices.
 They are a good example use case for authorization.

 The situation for such a Task Management system is somewhat similar to the Google Drive example.
 You obviously don't want an entire organization to view, edit, delete or close *all* tasks.
 Given a sufficiently